Design Studio Preferences¶

 You can add an informative message that will be displayed to all users when they log in to the Design Studio.
 The message can be used to display a welcome message, inform users when the service is expected to be down for maintenance, legal disclaimers, etc.

 To customize the message you can use the editor with the tools available.
-If you feel more comfortable working with HTML, you can click on the source code icon to see and edit the HTML.
-After editing, click Ok to save the modifications.
+If you feel more comfortable working with HTML, click to see and edit the HTML.
+Click Ok to save the changes.

 In this dialog you can configure several settings of Design Studio.